usbman01/WCH-8-Bit-x51-controllers/README.md

 # Preface
 This is a add on to the datasheet of the Ch551-CH554 unfolding some facts which are missing in the datasheets.
 Basically the CH55x are fast MCS51 controllers with buildin extra features like USB or SPI.
 So far nothing special and many other companies have that too but, but these things are really cheap (less than 0.3 USD @LSC).
 The only disadvantage is that all documents are in Chinese only available.
 It seems WCH targets only the chinese markets which makes it difficult to find realable informations.
 Here its all about the CH552 but most applies for CH551 and CH554 too.
-In fact al of these chips uses the same die.
+In fact all of these chips uses the same die.

        https://www.richis-lab.de/CH55x.htm

 So its save in most cases to use the datasheet for the CH554 for the other MCUs too.
 The CH553 mentioned in the CH554 datasheet seems not to exist.

 ## Clocks: